 15. VACATION PERIODS

-Students may not occupy their rooms later than 24 hours after their last final exam of the semester.
+Students must vacate their room 24 hours after their last final exam or the last day of the semester, whichever occurs first.
 All buildings remain open during Thanksgiving and Spring Break.
-All buildings will be closed during Winter Break, and all services normally provided will be discontinued.
+All buildings will be closed during Winter and Summer Break, and all services normally provided will be discontinued.

 16. FOOD SERVICE

-All residents are required to purchase the Declining Balance Meal Plan.
+All residents are required to purchase a Declining Balance Meal Plan.
+Meal Plans are non-refundable, non-transferrable, and do not rollover to future semesters.
+If the student finds that their original meal plan choice is not suitable for their needs, they have the option of downgrading their meal plan during the first week of each semester, but they can upgrade their meal plan at any time during the semester.
 The last day of food service each semester will be the same day that the Residence Halls close.
-There is no refund for unused monies on students’ ID cards.
+There is no refund for unused monies on students’ meal plans.
 There is no food service during Winter Break.
 The weekend meal schedule will be observed on school holidays.

 Student will vacate the premises within 24 hours after termination of this contract, discontinuance as a student or their last final exam of the semester, whichever occurs earliest.
-If the student is graduating from the College, they may remain in their room until noon the day following Commencement Day.
+If the student is graduating and participating in Commencement from the College, they may remain in their room until 10am the day following Commencement with written prior approval from their Hall Director.

 18. CHECK-IN AND CHECK-OUT

 Upon moving into the assigned room, the student should complete, sign and turn in a Room Condition Report within 24 hours, which will be an accurate and complete record of the contents and condition of the room.
-When vacating the room, student must schedule a check out with a Resident Assistant (RA), make sure their room is clean, and turn in their room and mail keys.
+If you are registered in only late-start classes you may check-in to the Residence Halls beginning the Thursday prior to the first day of class.
+When vacating the room, student must schedule a check out with a Resident Assistant (RA), make sure their room is clean, and turn in any keys issued.
 The Check-Out Form, Room Condition Report, plus a room inspection by the RA, will serve as the basis for check-out charges or refunds as appropriate.
-If you are registered in only late-start classes you may check-in to the Residence Halls beginning the Thursday prior to the first day of class.

-Student agrees to follow the proper check-out procedures when vacating the premises, which include returning their keys to the RA, removing personally owned belongings and furniture, waste and debris, rearranging the room furniture to match that of the condition at the move-in, and leaving the room in an acceptable, clean condition.
+Student agrees to follow the proper check-out procedures when vacating the premises, which include returning keys to the RA, removing personally owned belongings and furniture, waste and debris, rearranging the room furniture to match that of the condition at move-in, and leaving the room in an acceptable, clean condition.
 Should extra cleaning or furniture rearrangement/reassembly by the College personnel be required because of the student’s poor housekeeping or failure to rearrange the room, a service charge will be added to the resident’s account.
-In the event of contract termination, the student’s failure to checkout according to the required procedures and timelines may result in a fee for a lock change being assessed to the student’s account.
+In the event of contract termination, the student’s failure to checkout according to the required procedures and timelines may result in an improper check-out, additional fees being assessed to the student’s account, and a forfeiture of the housing deposit.

 19. ROOM ENTRY AND MAINTENANCE OF PREMISES

 The College and the Office reserve the right to make repairs or improvements to the facilities and residents’ rooms during occupancy periods.
-The College shall provide twenty-four (24) hours advance notice to the student, whenever possible.
-In case of emergency, or when two days notice is not feasible, the College reserves the right to enter premises without student’s consent and/or advance notice.
-Authorized personnel may enter student room for serious life- or health-threatening emergencies at any time including over break periods.
+The College shall provide twenty-four (24) hours advance notice to the student, when possible.
+In case of emergency, or when 24 hours notice is not feasible, the College reserves the right to enter premises without student’s consent and/or advance notice.
+Authorized personnel may enter student room for serious life- or healththreatening emergencies at any time including over break periods.
 Authorized personnel may enter a student room to perform requested, preventive, prescheduled, or emergency maintenance, or, in the absence of occupants of the room, to silence a disruptive noise.
-When possible, twenty-four (24) hours advance notice of room entry will be given.
 The College employees are required to report any violations of the terms of this contract they may observe when in the room.
 The College reserves the right to search a room if there is reasonable cause to believe that the search of that room will reveal evidence of an illegal act or College policy violation.
 Health and Safety/Room Checks will be conducted on a regularly scheduled basis.
 Property can be seized and removed from student room when it constitutes an imminent danger, when it is deemed illegal, when it is College-owned property, or when staff has found an unauthorized pet in the room.
 Student agrees to make no alteration to the housing facility without the written permission from the College.
 Any structural addition or alteration is prohibited without written permission from the College.
-Student further shall not possess any highly flammable material, firearm, ammunition, fireworks, explosives, bb device, dangerous weapon, any type of sling shot device, paint ball gun, or any other material or instrument which, in the opinion of the College authorities, pose an unreasonable risk of damage or injury.
+Student further shall not possess any highly flammable material (including hover boards), firearm, ammunition, fireworks, explosives, BB gun/airsoft device, dangerous weapon, any type of sling shot device, paint ball gun, or any other material or instrument which, in the opinion of the College authorities, pose an unreasonable risk of damage or injury.

 Student agrees to be jointly responsible with other residents for protection of the common area furnishings, equipment, and facilities.
 Damage or loss of common area furnishings unless specifically assigned to individuals shall be equally divided among all members of the living group who have reasonable access to the common area.